-18 November 2013, Writing Ideas - Writing Science Fiction, part 110 more Where No One Can Go
+18 March 2014, Writing Ideas - Writing Science Fiction, part 227 Extrapolating Military Technology, and still more Morale

 Introduction: I wrote the novel Aksinya: Enchantment and the Daemon.
 This was my 21st novel and through this blog, I gave you the entire novel in installments that included commentary on the writing.
 In the commentary, in addition to other general information on writing, I explained, how the novel was constructed, the metaphors and symbols in it, the writing techniques and tricks I used, and the way I built the scenes.
 You can look back through this blog and read the entire novel beginning with http://www.pilotlion.blogspot.com/2010/10/new-novel-part-3-girl-and-demon.html.

 I'm using this novel as an example of how I produce, market, and eventually (we hope) get a novel published.
 I'll keep you informed along the way.

 The four plus one basic rules I employ when writing:

 4. Don't show (or tell) everything.